-ENG 227(C) - CREATIVE WRITING FOR THE THEATER
+ENG 227(C) - Creative Writing for the Theater

-Creative writing exercises and class activities will help students develop their own projects, such as writing short plays, screen-plays, or monologues, or scripting and shooting a short movie.
+Creative writing exercises and class activities will help students develop their own projects, such as writing short plays, screenplays, or monologues, or scripting and shooting a short movie.
 Students will learn about the elements of drama by analyzing the structure and dialogue of a few selected plays, and by actively exploring these ideas in their own writing.
 Student work will be considered for production.
 Same as THE 227

-ENG 230(C) - CURRENT THEMES IN LITERATURE
+ENG 230(C) - Current Themes in Literature